jphong125/stellaapic/Writerside/topics/Bet.md

 ## API URL

-Requested bet API URL will be notified individually, for security reasons.
+Requested "Bet" API URL will be notified individually, for security reasons.

 ### Parameters